List of Baki the Grappler characters: Atsushi Suedo

-A 3rd dan Shinshinkai karate student, who is defeated by Baki in a karate tournament.
+Atsushi Suedo (末堂 厚) is a 3rd dan Shinshinkai karate student, who is defeated by Baki in a karate tournament.
 When Kato vandalized the Shinshinkai building, Suedo was one of many who tried to defeat him.
 Like the rest of his friends, he failed miserably.
 He later has a fight with Dorian in the convicts saga, to avenge Kato's defeat, but he fails and is nearly killed by falling from a rollercoaster.
 He reappears in the third manga, alive and well.